What do I wear?

 What do private lessons consist of?

-Private lessons can be conducted at your house as a 1-2-1 session.
+Private lessons consist of a 1-2-1 session.
 After a full posture assessment you receive an hour of tuition tailored to your body and what your body most needs.
 Private lessons are good for people who have just started pilates or if you have specific aims or injuries.

 Why are private sessions with a Pilates instructor expensive?